 Another unique aspect of Elias’s cookbook was her emphasis on refining technique.
 “It’s no art to always prepare voluminous roasts or to bake rich tortes – it is even […] a little old fashioned.”
 Instead of large, heavy meals, the cook uses honed cooking techniques to make refined, flavorful dishes.
 A cook must watch her stove carefully, familiarize herself with quality ingredients, and practice because “only through a proficiency of handywork does one achieve mastery.”

-The copy of the cookbook found in the Leo Baeck Institute library bears on the title page the name of the owner, Elsa Oestreicher,.
-A resident of Berlin, she herself was an instructor at a cooking school following World War I and the author of several cookbooks.
+The title page of the copy of Julie Elias's cookbook found in LBI Library bears the name of its former owner, Elsa Oestreicher.
+A resident of Berlin, Oestreicher was an instructor at a cooking school following World War I and the author of several cookbooks.
 She opened up her own cooking school for Jewish women following the Nazi seizure of power, when she could no longer teach non-Jews according to the Nuremberg “race laws.”
-She was deported to the Theresienstadt Ghetto at the end of 1942, where she survived as a cook working at one of the food distribution points.
+Oestreicher was deported to the Theresienstadt Ghetto at the end of 1942, where she survived as a cook working at one of the food distribution points.
 After the war she immigrated to New York where she again became a cooking instructor, this time to many Jewish Holocaust survivors trying to start a new life in America.
 She died in New York in 1963.